zestyxyz/docs/guides/for-advertisers/create-campaign.md

 # Create a Campaign

-Campaigns are your gateway to exposure in the metaverse.
-Here's what you'll need to do:
+Campaigns are your gateway to brand exposure in the metaverse.
+Setting one up is easy, here's what you'll need to do:
 - [Create a Campaign](#create-a-campaign)
   - [1.
 Connect to the Blockchain](#1-connect-to-the-blockchain)
   - [2.
 Create Campaign](#2-create-campaign)